How can I claim ownership of this land? – A guide to Adverse Possession and First Registration

 If you believe you have met the criteria, then the next step is to contact your solicitor.
-Your solicitor will ask you to provide as much information as possible relating to the land including a plan showing the extent of the land and as much evidence as you can provide, including photos showing the boundaries, fencing and any documentation showing you have purchased and maintained the fencing and gates.
-If you believe that you did once possess the deeds showing your ownership of the land, but they have been lost, please advise your solicitor of this as this is important detail that your solicitor will need to include within the application.
+Your solicitor will ask you to provide as much information as possible relating to the land, including a plan showing the extent of the land and as much evidence as you can provide, including photos showing the boundaries, fencing and any documentation showing you have purchased and maintained the fencing and gates.
+If you believe that you did once possess the deeds showing your ownership of the land, but they have been lost, please advise your solicitor of this as this is an important detail that your solicitor will need to include within the application.

 Once the Statutory Declaration has been finalised and sworn, your solicitor will use that document to make their application to the Land Registry.
 Usually, the Land Registry will then send a surveyor to inspect the land.
 The Land Registry will consider the application and then revert to your solicitor with any queries or further requirements.

-Notices will usually be sent to the owners of neighbouring land or anyone else the Land Registry may believe have rights over the land (i.e. a right of way) informing them of your claim over it.
-The owners will be invited to object if they feel they have just cause and they will be given an expiration date for their objection to be lodged.
+Notices will usually be sent to the owners of neighbouring land or anyone else the Land Registry may believe have rights over the land (i.e. a right of way), informing them of your claim over it.
+The owners will be invited to object if they feel they have just cause, and they will be given an expiration date for their objection to be lodged.